Skip to main content

 Page Content Sources

-This page is a Work in Progress (WIP).
 The goal of this page is to provide a well-organized clearinghouse of information about VA's accessibility practices.
 Our mission - to point VFS teams to the information, tools, and people they need to make VA.gov accessible, beyond compliance.
+This page is a Work in Progress (WIP).

 About the Audit

-• This page was created as a result of a content audit of accessibility documentation found across multiple environments.
+This page was created as a result of a content audit of accessibility documentation found across multiple environments.
+It was then analyzed and aggregated to reflect current accessibility practices.

 JavaScript errors detected